mozilla-l10n/styleguides/example/general_L10n_SG.md

 ## Fluency

-To produce a fluent translation, not only should the translation follow the language's standard grammar, punctuation, and spelling rules, but it should avoid being ambiguous, incoherent, or inconsistent, and unintelligible.
+To produce a fluent translation, not only should the translation follow the language's standard grammar, punctuation, and spelling rules, but it should avoid being ambiguous, incoherent, inconsistent or unintelligible.

 To avoid ambiguity, the translator must thoroughly understand the meaning behind the source text, including any references that text might include.
 For example, if the English source text uses the word, `it`, the translator must know what "it" is to avoid an ambiguous translation.
 Clearly understanding the source text will also allow a translator to make the source text's logical connections in their own translation.
 This helps to keep the translation coherent.